MerciH/CS50-X/README.md

-Author: HABINEZA MARIE MERCi
+Author: MERCI
 Course: Harvard's CS50 Introduction to computer science
 Year: 2021

-I have uploaded some of the solutions to the problems provided during the course.
+I have uploaded some of the solutions to some of problems covered throughout the course.

 Pset5
 _______